vicky1999/kanban-vscode/README.md

 ## Using the Extension

 The extension will automatically create the kanban board when you use.
-Just press `CTRL+SHIFT+P` and then select `Kanban Board` to open the Kanban Board in Visual Studio code.
+Press `CTRL+SHIFT+P` and then select `Kanban Board` to open the Kanban Board in Visual Studio code.

 ## Contributions